 Respiratory Syncytial Virus (RSV) is an actute respiratory infection that infects millions of children and infants worldwide.
-Recent research has shown promise for the development of live attentuated vaccines, several of which are in clinical trials or preclinical development.
+Recent research has shown promise for the development of a vaccine, with a range of vaccine types now in clinical trials or preclinical development.
 We extend an existing mathematical model with seasonal transmission to include vaccination.
 We model vaccination both as a continuous process and as a discrete one, using impulsive differential equations.
 We develop conditions for the stability of the disease-free equilibrium and show that this equilibrium can be destabilised under certain (extreme) conditions.
 Using impulsive differential equations and introducing a new quantity, the impulsive reproduction number, we determine conditions for the period and strength of vaccination that will control (but not eradicate) RSV.
-The waning rate of the vaccine is a critical parameter for long-term reduction in RSV prevalence, even more than coverage.
-We recommend that candidate vaccines be tested for sufficient duration before being released on the market.
+In our model, the vaccine waning rate is a critical parameter and more important than coverage for long-term reduction in RSV prevalence.
+We recommend that candidate vaccines be tested for sufficient duration of protection before being released.